Sunvigation

 How I write

-By hand, in English, with your specific question in mind.
+Personally, in English, with your specific question in mind.

-- 01
+• 01

-I calculate your chart manually.
+I calculate your chart from the classical almanac.

-- 02
+• 02

 I read it for the question you brought.